 Four enormous greenhouses and extensive (and well-labeled) botanical gardens are packed with living collections of the plant world; periodic special exhibitions give additional reasons to visit.

-This popular annual event displays numerous orchids of all types in the Jardin des Plantes' spectacular greenhouses.
+- A Thousand and One Orchids 2026 - This popular annual event displays numerous orchids of all types in the Jardin des Plantes' spectacular greenhouses.

 Greenhouses